SpencerIrvine/finalproject/README.md

 ## Methods
 Compare frequency of nucleotide changes
-Try to quantify differences in the rates of these changes Phylogenetic comparative methods
+Compare rates of nucleotide changes using divergence times from Perelman et al. (2011) Finstermeier et al. (2013).
+Use BLAST and MITOS (http://mitos2.bioinf.uni-leipzig.de/index.py) to analyze the mtDNA.

 ## Results